-If, as Lao Tzu wrote, "without looking out of their window / one can know the ways of heaven" what if the reverse is also true, that without leaving heaven, aliens can look through our windows / and know all things on Earth?
+If, as Lao Tzu wrote, "without looking out of their window / one can know the ways of heaven" what if the reverse is also true: without leaving heaven, 'they' can look through our window / and know all things on Earth?
 Maybe it's true that "the farther one travels / the less one knows."
-Maybe it's no coincidence that the coming apocalypse of 2012 marks the 25th anniversary of the publication of Communion, Whitley Strieber's groundbreaking true story novel about his own experiences as an alien abductee.
+Maybe.
+And perhaps it's no coincidence that the coming apocalypse of 2012 (note to future ed: if 2012 passes uneventfully, don't remove this sentence) marks the 25th anniversary of the publication of Communion, Whitley Strieber's groundbreaking true story novel about his own experiences as an alien abductee.
 25 years is a long time.
-It's waaaay before the prevalence of the subject on today's TV cable and internet.
+Back then was waaaay before the prevalence of the subject on today's TV cable and internet.
+There's no sign of it slowing down!
+But in 1987, our political science major girlfriends called us crackpots just for reading...
+COMMUNION.

-I read this book as soon as it came out in paperback, I think I was a sophomore in college at the time; it spooked me real good.
-Before Communion there were no such thing as aliens, at least as far as we in 80s suburbia knew, unless we hunted down obscure out of print 70s paperbacks full of dodgy photos and unreliable witnesses and flowery tripper double talk.
-Strieber brought the reality of alien abduction into the popular consciousness and best of all--since he is a fiction writer first and an abductee second--he brought vivid intensity to the 'fictional' or cover memory aspect of the experience.
-He made the madness of cover memories-- and the traumatizing glimpses of the alien truth behind them-- so tangible it felt like a Stephen King story was leaking out of the book all over our pants.
-Was it all really true?
-Could this shit really be happening?
-Was this "no dream"?
+It's not that before Communion there were no such thing as aliens, at least as far as we in 80s suburbia knew, just that there 'real' only in obscure out-of-print 70s paperbacks and Sunn-Schick documentaries full of dodgy pics (mostly cave paintings), unreliable witnesses and flowery tripper double talk.
+Strieber brought the 20th-century reality of alien abduction into the popular consciousness and, as a fiction writer first and an abductee second, he brought vivid intensity to the 'fictional' or cover memory aspect of the experience.
+He made the madness of cover memories-- and the traumatizing glimpses of the alien truth behind them-- so tangible it felt like the content of the Stephen King beach read in our laps was leaking down and pooling in our crotches--and it was icy.
+It froze us from the inside out.
+To paraphrase Rosemary Woodhouse, is this shit no dream but really happening!?!

-That's the wrong phrasing of the question; our need to separate reality and dream may be something they evolved past centuries ago.
-To reckon properly with Strieber's book, our conception of truth, of reality, of conscious vs. unconscious perception, has to change.
-We need to smarten up, to extract ourselves like a clump of hair from the delusional pool filter of Earth's pedestrian orbit.
+That's the wrong phrasing of the question; our need to separate reality and dream may be something 'they' evolved past centuries ago.
+To reckon properly with Strieber's book, our conception of truth, of reality, of conscious vs. unconscious perception, had to change.
+We needed to smarten up, to extract ourselves like a clump of hair from the delusional pool filter of Earth's pedestrian orbit.
+Was that why psychedelics were given to our forefathers in the first place?

 While some abductees say that the 'greys' are living breathing beings, Streiber has always felt they were more like robotic, insectoid puppets usually controlled by some taller single being (or even via remote control, like advanced biomorphic version of Martian land rovers).
-In the 1989 film adaptation ('highly' recommended) these aliens appear as toys, goblins, balloons, masks within masks, to the point it sometimes frustrating and seems like the filmmaker is taking some free-reign liberties with the source material.
+In the 1989 film adaptation ('highly' recommended albeit not very good) these aliens appear as toys, goblins, balloons, masks within masks, to the point it sometimes frustrating and seems like the filmmaker is taking some free-reign liberties with the source material.
+But hey--can this oblique crab walk through Medusa's garden be done any other way without going stone blind?

 Below is a slice of the climactic dialog between Streiber and the alien intelligence, which elaborates on this: